-SciComm Webinar series
+SciComm Webinar Series

 SciComm webinars open to all

-From September through November, the SCIP program is hosting the creation of six virtual sessions focusing on various SciComm skills.
+Throughout September, the SCIP program is hosting the creation of six virtual sessions focusing on various SciComm skills.
 Sessions will be led by experts in the field and range from 1 hour to 1.5 hours long.
 We invite you all to join no matter where you are in your science communication journey and learn about strategies and techniques when creating products.

 The Art of the Interview